ItsSuru/DATA_SCIENCE_AND_ML/Titanic/README.md

 Using the patterns you find in the train.csv data, predict whether the other 418 passengers on board (found in test.csv) survived.

-Check out the “Data” tab to explore the datasets even further.
-Once you feel you’ve created a competitive model, submit it to Kaggle to see where your model stands on our leaderboard against other Kagglers.